black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Regular-Expressions-by-Building-a-Spam-Filter/README.md

 # Step 4
 Create an isSpam function using the const keyword and arrow syntax.
 The function should take a single parameter msg and implicitly return false for now.

+# Step 5
+Back in your event listener, you need to update the text of the result element.
+You can use a ternary operator to achieve this task.

+Here is an example of assigning the result of a ternary operator to an element's text content:

+Example Code
+`el.textContent = condition ?
+"Use this text if the condition is true" : "Use this text if the condition is false";` After the if statement, use a ternary operator to check the truthiness of calling isSpam() with messageInput.value as the argument.
+If true, set the textContent property on the result element to Oh no!
+This looks like a spam message..
+Otherwise, set it to This message does not seem to contain any spam.

+Then set the messageInput element's value property to an empty string.